Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 Before submitting a design review, please be sure that you have read the [Azure PowerShell Design Guidelines](./azure-powershell-design-guidelines.md) document.

-Please email the **azdevxpsdr** alias to set up this review and include the following information:
-- Short description of the top-level scenarios
-- Proposed cmdlet syntax
-- Sample output of cmdlets
+Please submit a design review here: https://github.com/Azure/azure-powershell-cmdlet-review-pr

+_Note_: You will need to be part of the GitHub Azure org to see this repository.
+Please go to [this link](aka.ms/azuregithub) to become part of the Azure org.

 We recommend using the `platyPS` module to easily generate markdown files that contains the above information and including the files in the email.